 - Special admission concurrently enrolled high school students enrolled in 11 units or less

 Additional Financial Aid may be available to students who qualify for assistance.

 See Financial Aid for more information.

-Effective Fall 2019, the nonresident tuition fee is $264.
-This fee is in addition to the enrollment and health fees, for students who are not residents of California for tuition purposes.
+- This fee is in addition to the enrollment fee, for students who are not residents of California for tuition purposes.

 - The one-year period begins when you are not only present in California, but also have demonstrated clear intent to become a resident of California.

 - The burden of proof is on the student, to verify both physical presence in California and intent to make California your residence.